Rusali28/MonPrix/README.md

   - Embrace learning by letting users compete against our AI Bot.

 - Real Time Stock Data
-   - Collectes and analyses Stock Market's Data in Real Time Using Yahoo Finance
+   - Collects and analyses Stock Market's Data in Real Time Using Yahoo Finance

  - Graphical Interface
    - Analyses The Bot's Performance to let user know about Stock's Performance